- 6.2.1 Calculate a scalar line integral along a curve.

 Find the work done by force field on a particle as it moves along the helix from point to point

-Find the work done by vector field in moving an object along path C, which joins points (1, 0) and (0, 1).
+Find the work done by vector field in moving an object along path C, the straight line which joins points (1, 0) and (0, 1).

 Find the work done by force in moving an object along curve where

 Find the mass of a wire in the shape of a circle of radius 2 centered at (3, 4) with linear mass density